LMauro1/CSIS3126_Mauro/README.md

 	- A "top shows" page that shows the 20 highest rated shows on TMDB
 	- A "help?" tab that will be implemented differently in the future but provides an overview of some things about the website (will be further fleshed out in later pushes).
-	- A "Users" tab that (hopefully) will be able to allow someone to look through other users on site.
-Currently displays users, but doesn't link to them.
+	- A "Profile" tab that shows you your profile information; can edit display name and "about me" (easily expandable to include more information as the app is fleshed out).

-More to come in the coming few days.
+	- A "Users" tab that displays the other users on the site; clicking them brings you to their profile.